goschtl/zope/zc.sourcerelease/branches/dev/src/zc/sourcerelease/README.txt

 .. [#zip_in_future] It is possible that an option will be added in the future to generate zip files rather than tar archives.

 .. [#separate_install_step] In the future, it is likely that we'll also support a model in which the install script can install to a separate location.
 Buildouts will have to take this into account, providing for copying necessary files, other than just scripts and eggs, into the destination directory.

 .. [#other_source_code_control_systems] Other source
   code control systems may be supported in the future.
+In the mean time, you can check a project out to a directory and then use a file URL to get the buildout-source-release script to use it.